Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: Summary

 This lack of sensitivity in various \lya~forest statistics arises because of the inherent degeneracy between the fraction of gas in diffuse \lya~phase (cool baryons) and the $\Gamma_{\rm HI}$ as their product determines the mean optical depth of the Ly$\alpha$ forest.
 Since the UV background cannot be precisely predicted from first principles, it needs to be treated as a nuisance parameter that we adjust by matching with the $\rm dN/dz$ from HST-COS data.
 Once we take this degree of freedom into account the potential distinctions in most statistics essentially fade away.
 Only the Ly$\alpha$ flux power spectrum at small spatial scales ($k > 0.02$ s km$^{-1}$) exhibits potentially observable distinctions, although this may be specific to the relatively extreme feedback model employed in Illustris.
 Nevertheless, without independent constraints on either the UV background intensity or the fraction of gas in the diffuse \lya~phase, the task of constraining AGN feedback using the low-redshift Ly$\alpha$ forest remains challenging.

 In the end, we want to bring attention to an intriguing issue with the \lya~power spectrum at $z=0.1$.
-We expected that the power spectra from our simulations would be consistent with observations when using the value of $\Gamma_{\rm HI}$ obtained by matching the $dN/dz$ from the same observations.
+We expected that the power spectra from our simulations would be consistent with observations when using the value of $\Gamma_{\rm HI}$ obtained by matching the $\rm dN/dz$ from the same observations.
 This proved to be true at $z=0.03$ and $z=0.2$ (as shown in Fig.~\ref{fig.PS_other_z}), but not at $z=0.1$ (see Fig.~\ref{fig.ps}).
 In this case, our simulated power spectrum is a factor of $1.5$ lower than the measurements on average.
 Despite conducting a thorough investigation, we were unable to identify the cause of this discrepancy.
 Further investigation is needed to understand the nature of this issue.

-In our upcoming follow-up paper (Paper II, Khaire et al., in prep), we will explore the effect of feedback on the gas near the halos of massive galaxies by utilizing a range of \lya~forest statistics and available HST-COS data.
+In our upcoming follow-up paper \citep[Paper II,][under review]{Khaire23}, we will explore the effect of feedback on the gas near the halos of massive galaxies by utilizing a range of \lya~forest statistics and available HST-COS data.
 Additionally, we will conduct a thorough investigation of the observed discrepancy in the \lya~flux power spectrum at $z=0.1$, employing different datasets and methodologies to identify the underlying cause of this discrepancy.